How much is a trademark?

 Determining exactly how much does it cost to trademark a name can be a bit unclear.
 The final number of the trademark cost is calculated depending on what kind of goods or service you are trying to slap a trademark named on.

-Furthermore, the trademark lawyer you hire is factored into the cost of trademark.
+Furthermore, the trademark lawyer you hire is factored into the cost of a trademark.
 Sure, a trademark lawyer is going to take care of all the hard work.
 He or she is going to weave through all of the paperwork as he knows how to trademark a name.

 Trademark Cost: What is the Federal Filing Fee for a Trademark?

 The federal registration filing fee for a trademark is one of the more expensive costs, starting at $275 because it will provide your trademark with all of the benefits that a state filed trademark would not have.

 Furthermore, a federal trademark named just allows your business name to be recognized all across the U.S. instead of just in the state you reside in.
 This can be extremely beneficial if you are trademarking the name of a business you intend on building a website to sell services or products to people from all over the U.S.

 A federal trademark is ideal for anyone who doesn’t just want their name to be local.